zhengsx/rlcard/docs/toy-examples.md

 ```
 Iteration 0
 ########## Evaluation ##########
-Iteration: 0 Average reward is -1.1613
+Iteration: 0 Average reward is -1.0494
 Iteration 100
 ########## Evaluation ##########
-Iteration: 100 Average reward is -0.6366
+Iteration: 100 Average reward is -0.3044
 Iteration 200
 ########## Evaluation ##########
-Iteration: 200 Average reward is -0.4424
+Iteration: 200 Average reward is -0.2224
 Iteration 300
 ########## Evaluation ##########
-Iteration: 300 Average reward is -0.0328
+Iteration: 300 Average reward is 0.0053
 Iteration 400
 ########## Evaluation ##########
-Iteration: 400 Average reward is -0.0589
+Iteration: 400 Average reward is -0.0163
 Iteration 500
 ########## Evaluation ##########
-Iteration: 500 Average reward is -0.0969
+Iteration: 500 Average reward is -0.0715
 Iteration 600
 ########## Evaluation ##########
-Iteration: 600 Average reward is -0.0247
+Iteration: 600 Average reward is -0.0435
 Iteration 700
 ########## Evaluation ##########
-Iteration: 700 Average reward is -0.062
+Iteration: 700 Average reward is -0.0347
 Iteration 800
 ########## Evaluation ##########
-Iteration: 800 Average reward is 0.0278
+Iteration: 800 Average reward is 0.123
 Iteration 900
 ########## Evaluation ##########
-Iteration: 900 Average reward is 0.0124
+Iteration: 900 Average reward is 0.0215
 Iteration 1000
 ########## Evaluation ##########
-Iteration: 1000 Average reward is -0.0991
+Iteration: 1000 Average reward is -0.0322
-Iteration 1100
-########## Evaluation ##########
-Iteration: 1100 Average reward is -0.0509
-Iteration 1200
-########## Evaluation ##########
-Iteration: 1200 Average reward is 0.0434
 ```
-We observe that CFR becomes stronger than NFSP after 1200 iterations.
-In our experiments, we observe CFR has better performance than NFSP.
+We observe that CFR achieves simialr performance as NFSP.
 However, CFR requires traversal of the game tree, which is infeasible in large environments.